aravint-annamalai/electronics-club-minitask3/Project2.md

 [This discussion](https://forum.arduino.cc/index.php?topic=545257.0) gives us a method to connect multiple IMU sensors (in particular, MPU6050, which is what we plan to use).
 The funda here is that we use a different address to the IMU sensor which we are currently interested in.

 ## Wiring guidelines:
+Since we have 18 motors and 360 degrees, all the wiring, if possible, could be confined within 20 degrees, for each motor.
+If we are able to do this, then there will be minimal chances of wires being tangled.